 - DO NOT cut pieces that are smaller than 12 inches

 Finding the best benchtop jointer on the market shouldn’t be considered such a daunting decision.
-Hopefully, this review and buyer’s guide has made things easy for you.
+Hopefully, this review and buyer’s guide have made things easy for you.
 Choosing one of the reviewed products will accomplish most of your needs.
 The JET 708457DXK JJ-6CSDX 6-Inch is perhaps the first product you should try if you want a tool that can perform well for most functions.

 Most importantly, familiarize yourself with these machines by going through this post.
 Hopefully, it covers everything you need to know to buy the best benchtop jointer.
 Don’t forget to share!